 First and foremost, be a kind person, even if your loved one has been found guilty of lying or stealing.
 Addicts need compassion, and it’s one of the best ways to build trust.
 Compassion doesn’t mean that you have to accept everything your loved one does.
 But, you should avoid judging, criticizing or putting down your loved one.
-This will only distance you from them, making it more difficult to support addiction treatment in Florida.
+This will only distance you from them, making it more difficult to support addiction treatment in Orange County.

 Listen When Your Loved One Opens Up

 If your loved one does open up about what’s going on in their life, listen with all ears.
 This shows that they trust you and may eventually reach out for help.
 If you interrupt, criticize or question the addict, it’s easy for them to pull away and not open up to you in the future.
 It’s very likely that you won't agree with your relative’s reasons for using drugs and alcohol, but try to put yourself in their shoes.